karellen/geventmp/README.rst

   pip install --pre geventmp

-Once installed, `geventmp`_ will activate by default in the below stanza.
+Once installed, `GeventMP`_ will activate by default in the below stanza.

 .. code-block:: python

    from gevent.monkey import patch_all
    patch_all()

-If you would like `geventmp`_ to not activate by default, either do not install it or explicitly disable it:
+If you would like `GeventMP`_ to not activate by default, either do not install it or explicitly disable it:

 .. code-block:: python